pja35/SXP/docs/wiki/Secure_eXchange_Protocols.md

 This project is mainly technical.
 Yet, here are some motivations.
-A fixed money-based economy is one where goods or services are systematically exchanged against a fixed currency. for seems quite natural to all of us.
+A fixed money-based economy is one where goods or services are systematically exchanged against a fixed notion of money, to the exclusion of anything else.
+Fixed money-based economy does seem quite natural to all of us.
 Yet, taking a step back, it has a few downsides:

--   It is often unclear who produces money and for what purpose.
+-   It is often unclear who produces this money and for what purpose.
     Nowadays, are Central Banks producing the money, or Private Banks?
--   It is often unclear whether money is spread out in an efficient way to start with.
+-   It is often unclear whether this money is distributed in any efficient way to start with, but the distribution is clearly difficult to change.
--   It triggers sometimes counter-productive wealth cumulation behaviours.
--   Whenever money runs out, many exchanges that could still have taken place, can no longer take place.
+-   Whenever this money runs out, many exchanges that could still have taken place, can no longer take place.
+-   Having a fixed notion of money triggers wealth cumulation behaviours, which sometimes are counter-productive.
--   Money favours deals in which the relative value of items is made uniform across large regions and populations.
+-   Having a fixed notion of money favours deals in which the relative value of items is made uniform across large regions and populations.

-Of course money is not an absolute of people's merit, and nor is it an absolute scale on which to measure all things.
-But what is it, then?
-Mainly, it is an instrument for facilitating exchanges.
-As such it has both [advantages and disadvantages](/wiki/Exclusively_Money_Based_Economy "wikilink").
+Of no fixed notion of money is an absolute scale of people's merit, and nor is it an absolute scale on which to measure all things.
+But what is money, then?
+Money is an instrument for facilitating exchanges.
+As such it has both [advantages and disadvantages](/wiki/Fixed_Money_Based_Economy "wikilink").
 We take the view that whatever can be made in order to facilitate exchanges, is worth doing for the economy.

 There are a number of [related projects](/wiki/Related_Projects "wikilink") seeking to address the above-mentioned downsides.
 The idea of going for